Nadia Bolz-Weber (MDiv ’08) is a self-proclaimed “late bloomer.”

 In the fall of 2007, Nadia and eight other people started meeting monthly in her living room to pray and share a meal.
 And in April of 2008, the House for All Sinners and Saints held their first public liturgy.
 They began worshiping weekly during Advent of 2008.

-Known for her edgy style, tattoos, and profanity, and two bestselling books, Nadia today is considered a rising star in the Evangelical Lutheran Church in America, one of the largest Christian denominations in the U.S.
+Known for her edgy style, tattoos, and two bestselling books, Nadia today is considered a rising star in the Evangelical Lutheran Church in America, one of the largest Christian denominations in the U.S.

 Despite all the attention and success, her real love is preaching to the 150 people who show up every week at the clunky, gorgeous church that is the House for All Sinners and Saints.